almprmg/FlashBackTest/README.md

 ## Installation

-To install [FlushBackTesting], follow these steps:
+To install [FlashBackTesting], follow these steps:

 1. Clone the repository: `git clone https://github.com/almprmg/FastBackTest/.git`
 2. Change into the project directory: `cd FastBackTest`